 By the time Katherina and Petruccio reach Bianca’s wedding feast, it seems to this reader, that they have bonded as a couple, ‘against’ the rest, partly through the conflict in the play.
 It seems reasonable then, that Katherina should ironically deliver her final speech, as a way of financially benefiting the couple she is a part of, and showing ‘the others’ her commitment to Petruccio

-We hope to explore these issues in more detail in an article which compares Katherina, in The Taming of the Shrew, with Falstaff, in The Merry Wives of Windsor.
-In both plays the community attempts to make the principal conform to their expectations.
-In both plays the principals are bourgeois.
+We hope to explore these issues in more detail in articles which compare Katherina, in The Taming of the Shrew, with Falstaff, in The Merry Wives of Windsor, and the education of Katherina and Bianca (see The Taming of the Shrew – Index) .

 No doubt there are other acceptable production approaches to the play.